 Dyeing

 The wool can be dyed after scouring or after spinning.
 Dyeing is a highly skilled and complex process that uses many different kinds of chemicals to produce the exact colours that have been chosen by the designers.
+Industrial wool dyeing is a process that involves several stages and techniques to achieve the desired colour, uniformity, and fastness of the dye.

 Preparation